Kosovo struggles to shake Wild West image among investors

 One of the poorest corners of Europe, Kosovo is in dire need of outside investment as it tries to make a go of the independence it won from Serbia in 2008.

-By September, Gilbert and Albani's Fox Marble Holdings (FOX.L) was listed on the junior tier of the London Stock Exchange and had spent 1 million euros in readying five mines for business.
+By September, Gilbert and Albani's Fox Marble Holdings was listed on the junior tier of the London Stock Exchange and had spent 1 million euros (816 thousand pounds) in readying five mines for business.

 Mining is seen as a potential driver of growth in Kosovo, a small country blessed with mineral deposits and Europe's youngest population, but shackled with a damaging reputation for gangsters and graft.